jobetancourt/jobetancourt.github.io/_posts/2022-01-13-Setup-Armadillo.md

 <!-- ![cmd line install prompt](/img/posts/setup-armadillo/install-prompt-cmd-line.png) -->
 <img src="/img/posts/setup-armadillo/install-prompt-cmd-line.png" alt="Command-Line Install Prompt" width="100%" height="auto"/>

-Once it has finished, you will now have to agree to Apple/Xcode Licence.
+Once it has finished, you will now have to agree to Apple/Xcode Terms & Conditions.
 Go back to your terminal window and type in : ``` sudo xcodebuild -license ``` and hit ``` return ``` on your keyboard.
-You may be prompted for your password used to sign in to your computer again.
+You may be prompted for your password again.

 <!-- ![xcode license](/img/posts/setup-armadillo/xcode-license.png)
 ![Terms and Conditions Xcode](/img/posts/setup-armadillo/terms-conditions.png) -->